| From the Clyde

 practice.
 What a bore!
 After more than 18 months at sea and never

 seeing semaphore used once.
+After

 a morning break for tea, I discovered the secret of "Chats".